doug-moen/openscad2/rfc/Functions.md

 cube(10);
 ```
 This is difficult to read.
 In my experiments, I find that writing `<<` explicitly
-makes the code clearer when a chain of transformations extends across multiple lines:
+makes the code clearer when a pipeline extends across multiple lines:
 ```
 scale([0.5,1,1.5])
 << rotate([45,45,45])